The Science of Reading: A Journey Through Literacy

 The "Science of Reading" (SoR) is more than just a pedagogical trend—it is a vast body of gold-standard research explaining how the human brain learns to read.
 While many assume literacy is strictly the domain of English departments, my academic journey has shown me that the foundations of reading are built through a diverse range of disciplines.

-Through my studies in psychology, logic, and child development, I have maintained a 4.0 GPA in all core literacy-related coursework, providing me with a multi-faceted understanding of how we process language.
+Through my studies in psychology, logic, and child development, I have maintained a 4.0 GPA in all core literacy-related coursework.
+This has provided me with a multi-faceted understanding of how we process language.
 Here is how my path reflects the pillars of literacy.

 1. The Psychological Foundation